 Within this context, Adolf Hitler, a man with a gift for public speaking and an understanding of violence started to unite the German people through ideas of race, defining the German identity through othering and promising the genocide of the Jewish peoples of Germany, and mobilise defences against the communists.
 Remember that millions of Germans spent four years assimilating propaganda on German national superiority and many husbands, brothers, sons and families would’ve been left under the most extreme experience of physical stress because of these beliefs.
 Similarly, allied nations were full of networks of people experiencing intense levels of emotional loss, physical stress and injury as a result of defending the accepted greatness of the British and French Empires.
 In this sense Hitler was simply extending the narrative of the First World War.

 The influence of the Russian Bolshevik revolution cannot be overestimated, this was an overthrow of an imperial bourgeois state that had been in power for three hundred years.
 Just as Hitler had provided a story for the German nation after the First World War, Lenin had authored the grand narrative of the Russian nation after the First World War as the centre of International Marxism seeking to overthrow the bourgeoise throughout the planet.
 Not only had the German people been left traumatised and punished in defeat by the Americans, French and British, they were now facing the attempted destruction of the German nation in the name of Marx, Lenin and Trotsky.
 Intuitively it seems the most effective response towards the defeat of Germany in World War One would’ve been the strategy implemented by the American’s after World War Two, uniting European nations in opposition to the threat of the USSR.
-This would’ve provided the German peoples and the German institution’s with effective defence from the violent actions of Communist revolutionaries, remember the burning of the Reichstag was essentially a terrorist attack from a communist sympathiser, and may have served to prevent Germany’s fall into anarchical violence.
+This would’ve provided the German peoples and the German institution’s with effective defence from the violent actions of Communist revolutionaries, remember the burning of the Reichstag was a terrorist attack from a communist sympathiser.